Welcome to the official homepage of the sparse grid toolbox SG⁺⁺. Use the links at the top to navigate.

 Our development focuses on providing an efficient and flexible sparse grid toolbox to support a broad spectrum of users and applications.
 To ensure efficiency at run-time, we use C++ for all performance critical parts.
 Considering flexibility, the software architecture of the SG⁺⁺ toolbox ensures modularity, reusability, and encapsulation of data structures and algorithms.

-SG⁺⁺ is mainly developed by the Simulation Software Engineering group of Prof. Dr. Dirk Pflüger at the University of Stuttgart, Germany.
+SG⁺⁺ is mainly developed by the Scientific Computing group of Prof. Dr. Dirk Pflüger at the University of Stuttgart, Germany.
 However, since SG⁺⁺ is open-source, everybody can contribute!